 Did you know that today is National Donut Day?
 How could we pass up a chance to celebrate this fun little holiday and indulge in some of our favorite round desserts!
-Basically, we couldn’t, so a bunch of my friends and I are sharing donut recipes today because, well, donuts are awesome!
+And these delicious puff pastry donuts are an absolute must for this very special day!

 I’ve always loved donuts, they were a part of almost every weekend growing up, as my dad would always pick up a box of Country Kitchen plain donuts on Saturdays.
 Personally, I was a fan of the local bakery’s glazed or Persian donuts, man those things were good!
 My Central Maine friends know what I’m talking about right?